khilnani/ec2-remote.serverless/README.md

 If you would like to be alerted if instances are left running for more than a day, you can tag them using the info below and set an email address an alert should be sent to.

+Email address:

+- To specify the email address alerts should be sent to, edit the `environment/EC2_REMOTE_EMAIL`key in the `serverless.yml`

+Tag info to use:

 > The tag Key and schedule can be customized in the `serverless.yml` file

-Tag info to use:

 - Key: `ec2-remote-monitor`
 - Value: `true`